Saskatchewan Resources

 - Six Rivers Fund

-- Eligibility: Must be located within the NSAD (Norther Saskatchewan Administration District) and you’ve got a minimum 25% of the funding secured from at least one other source, you are ready to begin the application process.
+- Eligibility: Must be located within the NSAD (Northern Saskatchewan Administration District) and you’ve got a minimum 25% of the funding secured from at least one other source, you are ready to begin the application process.

 - Deadline: May 31 and November 15, every year.